LPD: Missing woman found safe in Lincoln, suspect in custody after hours-long search

 When the SWAT team entered, they noticed a “heavy odor of natural gas,” according to Morrow.

-The team quickly removed Jesserae Beck, 42 and Christopher Collins, 36, from the home.
-Beck was taken to a hospital and Collins was taken into custody.
+Beck was taken to a hospital to be treated for significant, but not-life-threatening injuries, and Collins was taken into custody.

 Crews from Lincoln Fire & Rescue and Black Hills Energy arrived to clear the area of gas.
 That area has now been deemed safe.

-“Today was a true show of the grit and determination of the officers and investigators at the Lincoln Police Department,” Morrow said.
+“Thursday was a true show of the grit and determination of the officers and investigators at the Lincoln Police Department,” Morrow said.

-The incident started on Wednesday at around 10 p.m. when Beck told one of her children she was going to Collins’ home near 95th Street and Eagleton Lane.
+The incident started on Wednesday at around 10 p.m. when Beck told one of her children, she was going to Collins’ home near 95th Street and Eagleton Lane.

 At around 8 a.m. the next morning, two of Beck’s children went to the home looking for their mother.
 When they couldn’t find her, they called the police.